What every best Humidifiers has:

-In this report, editors evaluate 34 tabletop humidifiers and two whole-house models.
-Models are rated on their moisture output, convenience, noise level, efficiency and performance when filled with hard water.
+In this report, editors evaluate more than 60 personal, tabletop and whole house (console) models.
+Humidifiers are rated on their moisture output, convenience, noise level, efficiency and performance when filled with hard water.
 There's also a buyer's guide that discusses humidifier types, features and brands, which can be viewed without a subscription.
-Many models are current, but some are discontinued or have new model numbers.
+Many of the humidifiers are current, but some are discontinued or have new model numbers.

 Walmart.com lets customers post reviews of humidifiers they own.
 We don't see as much feedback on specific models of humidifiers as at Amazon.com, but it is easier to spot standout models that garner more than typical feedback and higher than typical ratings.

-Most of the nearly 100 humidifiers sold at Target.com have only a handful of reviews, but a few have many more, including some with over 200 ratings.
-Comments tend to be brief, some include ratings for things such as value, quality and effectiveness, but other do not.
-Users can say if they would recommend their humidifier, but that feedback isn't tallied.
+Most of the humidifiers sold at Target.com have only a handful of reviews, but a few have many more, including some well over 200 ratings.
+Comments tend to be brief, though some can be more detailed.

-AllergyBuyersClub.com sells humidifiers and other health-related equipment, and the only ratings here are for models that the retailer carries -- mostly higher-end humidifiers from manufacturers like Air-O-Swiss, Pure Guardian and Stadler Form.
+AllergyBuyersClub.com sells humidifiers and other health-related equipment, and the only ratings here are for models that the retailer carries -- mostly higher-end humidifiers from manufacturers like Boneco (formerly Air-O-Swiss), Pure Guardian, Aerus and Stadler Form.
 Most humidifiers carry expert ratings and many have at least some user reviews.
 It appears that the editors have tested some (but not all) of these these models, and they provide a list of each humidifier's pros and cons, however their ratings and customers' ratings are sometimes at odds.

-HomeDepot.com lists over 200 humidifiers on its web site, though most get little feedback.
+HomeDepot.com lists over 250 humidifiers on its web site, though most get little feedback.
 On the other hand, some humidifiers get dozens of reviews and a handful get well over 100.
-Users provide sub-ratings in addition to an overall assessment, and can say whether or not they would recommend a given humidifier to a friend.
+Users provide sub-ratings for quality and value, in addition to an overall assessment, and can say whether or not they would recommend a given humidifier to a friend.
 Some reviews are posted in exchange for free products.

 Lowes.com lists fewer humidifiers than HomeDepot.com, and those here get a touch less feedback, but this is still a helpful resources.
-Navigation is easy, and users provide sub ratings on factors such as quality, features and ease of use.
+Navigation is easy, and users cans say whether or not they recommend a particular humidifier.

 If you are looking for a humidifier for a child's room, ToysRUs.com is a good place to check for owner opinions on popular choices.
 The site could be a little easier to use as you need to click though to the product page to see how many reviews a rating score is based on.
 Some of the humidifiers here get only a handful of reviews, but a few get feedback from hundreds of owners.